 Local public officials are required to read and familiarize themselves with the law. § 2.2-3702(ii).
+All local government officials including the executive director and members of each industrial development ("ida") and economic development authority ("eda") are required to take FOIA training within 2 months of assuming office and at least once every two years thereafter.
+Each local and regional public body must designate a FOIA Officer, whose contact information must be readily available.
 This guide provides useful assistance in meeting that obligation.
 Many provisions of the act address state agencies and other matters that do not concern local governments.
 Those provisions are not discussed.
 This guide will help local officials become familiar with their obligations under the law.

 The Freedom of Information Act Advisory Council ("FOIA Council"), through its staff, provides local officials with timely information about the act that will assist in compliance.
-Contact information for the staff is found later in this report and can be found at http://foiacouncil.dls.virginia.gov/.
+Contact information for the staff is found later in this report and can be found at http:// foiacouncil.dls.virginia.gov.

 This guide has two major sections - meetings of a public body and records of a public body.
-The term "public body" will be used to generally describe any locally elected public body, such as city and town councils, as well as county boards and committees of all such bodies.
+The term "public body" will be used to generally describe any locally elected public body, such as city and town councils, as well as any county board, ida, eda, and committees of all such bodies.
 Where a difference exists in the act's requirements for a specific type of local elected public body, the difference is noted.